 The United States of America is the second largest cotton producer.
 It’s cotton producing states are Texas, Georgia, and Mississippi, as the climate is most favorable for the plant.
 Harvesting is done using machines that do not harm the plant.

-In all of these countries you can use EOS Crop Monitoring to predict your cotton field productivity based on satellite data.
+In all of these countries you can use EOSDA Crop Monitoring to predict your cotton field productivity based on satellite data.

 Cotton plant needs a long time without frost, heat, and sunshine.
 It prefers warm and humid climate.
 Cotton seeds will germinate slowly if the soil temperature is below 15 °C. In the active growth stage, the ideal air temperature is 21-37 °C. Temperatures above 37 °C are undesirable.
 However, the average cotton plant can withstand temperatures up to 43 °C for short periods without significant damage.
 For successful cotton growth, a small amount of rainfall is needed during ripening (in summer) and harvesting days (in fall).

-You can track and analyze the weather desirable for cotton plants growing in EOS Crop Monitoring.
+You can track and analyze the weather desirable for cotton plants growing in EOSDA Crop Monitoring.

 Cotton is a typical short-day crop that tolerates heat but does not withstand freezing temperatures.
 Seedlings die at frosts from – 1 to – 2 °С, and adult plants from – 3 to – 5 °С.